NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-ietf-dnsop-server-cookies.md

     a client MUST NOT send a previously sent Client Cookie to a server in the absence of an associated Server Cookie.

+Note that it is infeasible for a client to detect change of the public IP address when the client is behind a routing device performing Network Address Translation (NAT).
+A server may track the public IP address of that routing device performing the NAT.
+Preventing tracking of the public IP of a NAT performing routing device is beyond the scope of this document.

 ## Server Cookie construction

 [@!RFC7873] did not give a precise recipe for constructing Server Cookies, but